Children's Comprehensive Bible Question Quiz

 -

-What did Judas do to identify Jesus when they arrested him?
+How did Judas identify Jesus to the mob when they arrested him?

 a.
 Judas shook hands with Jesus.